SVG Optimizer

 How to Use

-- 1Paste your SVG code
+- 1Paste your SVG markup (must include the <svg>...</svg> tag)

-- 2Click Optimize
+- 2Click Optimize to remove comments and collapse whitespace

-- 3Copy or download the optimized SVG
+- 3Preview size savings, then copy or download the optimized SVG

 Example